 Hawaiʻi Maternal & Child Health Leadership Education in Neurodevelopmental and Related Disabilities Program

-The Hawaiʻi MCH LEND Program is a leadership education program for current and aspiring leaders who want to improve the care, support, and services for children with Autism Spectrum Disorder and other Developmental Disabilities and their family members
+Our program is for current and aspiring leaders dedicated to transforming support systems and services for keiki with Autism and other Developmental Disabilities and their family members in Hawai’i

 About Us

-Leadership is essential to address these needs and to develop programs and systems based on principles of person- and family-centeredness, cultural humility and responsiveness, comprehensiveness, and coordinated care.
+Community leaders are essential to address these needs and to develop programs and systems based on principles of person- and family-centeredness, comprehensiveness, and coordinated care.

 Funded under the Maternal and Child Health Bureau, United States Department of Health and Human Services, Health Resources and Services Administration, the Hawaiʻi MCH LEND Program is one of 60 LEND programs across the country, Puerto Rico, and Pacific Basin jurisdictions that provides current and future leaders with the knowledge and skills to improve the supports and services for infants, children, and adolescents with developmental disabilities.